realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 A concise formulation:

 > Mandate after inspection is stronger than mandate after performance theater.

+Another:

+> Mandate is strongest when it survives accounting, not when it survives manipulation.

 ## XIV-E. Politics Will Try to Eat the Clamp